Royal Lao Armed Forces: Foreign assistance

 Paratrooper and 'Commando' units were sent overseas to receive advanced airborne and reconnaissance training, with Laotian pupils attending the Scout Ranger course at Fort William McKinley in Manila, the Philippines, manned by Philippine Army instructors; others attended Para-commando courses manned by Indonesian Army instructors at their airborne training centre located at Batujajar, near Bandung, Indonesia.
-Further airborne and Ranger training was provided by the Royal Thai Army (RTA) at their Special Warfare Centre and Recondo School co-located at Fort Narai in Lopburi Province, Thailand, while Guerrilla and 'Commando' techniques were taught by the Royal Thai Police (RTP) Police Aerial Resupply Unit (PARU) at their Phitsanulok and Hua Hin training camps.
-In late 1969, 76 RLA students were dispatched to the RTA Kokethiem training centre in Thailand for training in M-706 armoured car tactics and maintenance, whilst 25 Laotian officers and NCOs were sent to the U.S. Army Armor School at Fort Knox, Kentucky to attend the Armor Basic Officer Leaders Course and the Cavalry Leader Course.
-That same year, a number of Laotian students attended the U.S. Special Forces (USSF) course at Fort Bragg, North Carolina.
+As early as September 1959, the Royal Thai Army (RTA) began providing instruction to 1,400 Laotian recruits in guerrilla and counter-insurgency warfare at Camp Erawan in Lopburi Province, Thailand under a secret military training program codenamed Project Erawan, followed in April 1961 by the establishiment of a second training camp for Laotian students in northeast Thailand under Project Ekarad, which had morphed itself from the earlier Project Erawan.
+Further airborne and Ranger training was provided by the Royal Thai Special Forces (RTSF) at their Special Warfare Centre and Recondo School co-located at Fort Narai in Lopburi Province, Thailand, while Guerrilla and 'Commando' techniques were taught by the Royal Thai Police (RTP) Police Aerial Reinforcement Unit (PARU) at their Phitsanulok and Hua Hin training camps.
+In late 1969, 76 RLA students were dispatched to the RTA Artillery Center at Kokethiem in Thailand for training in V-100 armoured car tactics and maintenance under the auspices of a U.S. Army mobile training team, whilst 25 Laotian officers and NCOs were sent to the U.S. Army Armor School at Fort Knox, Kentucky to attend the Armor Basic Officer Leaders Course and the Cavalry Leader Course.
+That same year, a number of Laotian students attended both the Parachute course at the U.S. Army Airborne School at Fort Benning, Georgia, and the U.S. Special Forces (USSF) course at Fort Bragg, North Carolina.
+In 1971, three RLA officers were sent to Australia to attend Jungle warfare, weapons, and Commando courses manned by Australian Army instructors from the 1st Commando Regiment.